timmaurice/lovelace-blitzortung-lightning-card/README.md

 - **Radar Max Distance**: Sets the maximum range of the radar chart in your distance unit (e.g., km or mi).
 If you leave it blank, it will adjust automatically based on the furthest strike.
 - **Radar History Size**: Controls how many of the most recent strikes are stored and displayed.
 The default is 20.
-- **Radar Grid Color**: Sets the color of the radar grid and labels.
+- **Grid Color**: Sets the color of the radar grid, compass rose, and labels.
-- **Radar Strike Color**: Sets the color of the lightning strikes.
+- **Strike Color**: Sets the color of the lightning strikes on the radar and the pointer on the compass.

 ## Map Integration